Hamada92/todo_ddd/README.md

 Created a SQL view under `db/views` that gets tasks along with their associated tags using the hstore datatype in postgres (tag_id: tag_name), I did this because getting a task along with its tags is a frequent operation which could lead to N+1 problems, using this View will issue one query only.

-Under the `services` folder, I created a service object that encapsulates the logic for updating/tagging a task, and tested separately in Rspec.
-This could've also been part of the task model, or even a Taggable concern that's included in the model, but its my opinion that as models tend to grow too big, services can help with keeping the models at moderate size.
+Under the `services` folder, I implemented the factory method pattern, which builds an instance of the updater class (in this case a Task updater).
+If in the future we need to tag an Article or a Question, it's easy to extend.

 I had to make 2 small changes to the postman-test file:
 1. Remove the `[0]` from line 324 and 325